NetworkBlockDevice/nbd/doc/proto.md

     The server MUST write the data to disk, and then send the reply message.
 The server MAY send the reply message before the data has reached permanent storage.

-    If the `NBD_FLAG_SEND_FUA` flag ("Force Unit Access") was set in the transmission flags field, the client MAY set the flag `NBD_CMD_FLAG_FUA` in the command flags field.
-If this flag was set, the server MUST NOT send the reply until it has ensured that the newly-written data has reached permanent storage.

     If an error occurs, the server SHOULD set the appropriate error code in the error field.
 The server MAY then close the connection.